laxmankrishnamurti/Backend/AWS/Module-02/Section-03.md

 #### AAA :- Authentication(who are you), Authorization(Do you have permission to do that), Accounting(store log alogn with the user that has been the changed the configuration) (To manage server infrastructure -> To manage user database and integrate it with the server.) -> This exist before Cloud to manage AAA server.

-Like AAA server, IAM AWS-service is used for.
+Like AAA server, IAM AWS-service is used for except accounting.